 Funding for pupils in the school who receive the Pupil Premium grant is spent in the following ways:

 - 1 to 1 tuition and small teaching group sessions, for students in subjects across all key stages, provided by Learning Support Assistants.
 Extra tuition lessons in all subjects as required.

 - Additional mentoring provisions to support students both socially and mentally.

 - Money is spent on funding school materials such as Modern Hebrew workbooks, sewing materials etc.

-A more detailed account of the school's allocation from the 2018-2019 pupil premium grant can be seen here.
+A more detailed account of the school's allocation from the 2020-2021 pupil premium grant and an outline for funds for 2021-2022 can be seen here.